 - September 7 - Fukuoka, Japan - I've never settled on a single notion of what experiencing a country means.
 Does it mean seeing temples or getting to know some the fellow who runs the convenience store?
 Does it mean living like a peasant or a jet setter?
 We are visiting Duncan and trying to experience what it's like to live here, rather than being tourists.
 I'm not sure whether we are succeeding.
 We've been living in the same apartment here for two weeks.
 We shop, navigate the trains, cook, visit places, and are having a wonderful time.
 Duncan and Sayaka come over most nights for dinner and to watch the Carp on television.
 On the other hand, we really haven't gotten to know anyone -- a few people recognize us and a couple happy women at a coffee shop converse with me a bit.

 Language is a big problem -- even people who can speak English are reluctant to try and our Japanese is non-existent.
-I think there is also a much more defined, for lack of a better word, "clubiness" here than in the States.
-People need a reason to talk with us.
+I think, too, much more than in the States, people need a reason to talk with one another.
 When we are Carp fans at a Carp meetup, we are treated like old pals.
 On a trail, people say hello because we are fellow hikers.
-When I look as if I am walking for fitness in the early morning, people working out or simply taking their morning walk may great me and very often nod.
-On the street, there's almost no eye contact and never a greeting.
+If a mother recognizes that we are smiling at her cute child, she will often smile back.
+When I look as if I am walking for fitness in the early morning, people working out or simply taking their morning walk may greet me and very often nod.
+Yet, on the street, there's almost no eye contact and never a greeting.
 In a shop, there is attentive service but no attempt at conversation. -- Mark

 - September 8, Fukuoka -- Sunny today.
 The umbrellas are out. -- Mark

 Monica: [pointing at her clothes, all black and white, hanging the closet] Look at my clothes!

 Monica: Aren't you glad to be traveling with such a color-coordinated traveller.